 Selection Criteria: To find the best library science master's degree programs today, we carried out intensive research on each of the institutions offering this program in the country.
 Our research was based on the key attributes of a reputable, highly effective and recognized online degree program, including affordability, academic excellence, flexibility, previous ratings, types and sizes of available classes as well as faculty strength.
 After a careful scrutiny of the various MIS programs in the country, we identified twenty of the best library and information science programs in the country today.
 If you are considering enrolling for an online master's degree in MIS, the following are some of the best programs you should consider.

-The University of Arizona has designed its online library and information master's degree to reflect the evolving and diverse work conditions in the industry.
+The University of Arizona has designed its online library and information science master's degree to reflect the evolving and diverse work conditions in the industry.
 Additionally, the university incorporates a considerable level of flexibility in their program by allowing their online library science students to adjust their learning in accordance with their career goals and interests.
 In this regard, the university has more than 20 concentrations for students to choose from, including:

 - Digital Information